Character/Man vs. Nature: Exploring the Wildest Story Conflict

 Character vs. nature conflicts are so compelling because they invite us to explore what it means to be human, vulnerable, and alive.
 In these types of stories, you often see themes that revolve around concepts such as:

-Survival and resilience - What does it really mean to adapt?
+What does it really mean to adapt?
 Are humans stronger than we assume?
 More vulnerable?
 What about nature?
 To what extent do these two forces depend on one another for their survival?

-Limitations and boundaries - What are the consequences of interfering with nature?
+What are the consequences of interfering with nature?
 What might we learn about ourselves when faced with a terrifying natural force?
 What are the limits of human capability?
 What are the limits of nature?

-Awe - What’s our purpose in this vast universe?
+What's our purpose in this vast universe?
 How much do our brief lives and daily worries matter in the grand scheme of things?
 What does it even mean to “matter”?

-Harmony - To what extent are we part of the natural world?
+To what extent are we part of the natural world?
 What sets us apart from it?
 Can human beings truly live in harmony with nature?
 What are the consequences of viewing ourselves as separate from it?

-Exploration - What are the benefits and costs of exploration?
+What are the benefits and costs of exploration?
 How does a deeper understanding of nature influence the way we see ourselves?
 Is it true that anything is possible?

 Brightly lit butterflies and mushrooms on a log in a fantasy setting.

 The phrase “character vs. nature” might get you thinking immediately about adventure novels.
-But the truth is, this conflict arises time and again in every genre
+But the truth is, this conflict arises time and again in every genre.

-It might be the story’s major conflict—like when a stranded protagonist must survive on an island after a plane crash.
+It might be the story's major conflict—like when a stranded protagonist must survive on an island after a plane crash.
 Or it could be a smaller challenge that contributes to a larger conflict.
-For example, the feuding love interests in an enemies-to-lovers plot might have to work together to stay alive when they’re stranded in a blizzard.
+For example, the feuding love interests in an enemies-to-lovers plot have to work together to stay alive when they're stranded in a blizzard.

-In a mystery, nature might hinder the investigation, highlighting the detective’s powerlessness in a world full of predators.
-In middle grade novels, a character vs. nature conflict might give fictional children an opportunity to explore, face fears, and grow.
+In a mystery, nature might hinder the investigation, highlighting the detective's powerlessness in a world full of predators.
+In middle grade novels, a character vs. nature conflict could give fictional children an opportunity to explore, face fears, and grow.

 It even works in fantasy.
 Your warlock protagonist might be magical as all get-out, but as Doug will tell you, even magic has its limitations.
 How will your main character face natural forces that they can't just wizard away?